-- the substantial doubt about our ability to continue as a going concern due to our history of operating losses, declining cash position and other liquidity factors, which in the absence of additional short term financing may cause us to cease or scale back operations; - the effect of the Coronavirus (COVID-19) pandemic which has materially and adversely affected our business and financial results, particularly during portions of 2020, due to the slowdown in demand for our clinical services and pharma services, a reduction in samples received and testing volume and delayed third party collections and other factors and which may continue to have an adverse effect on our future business; - our expectations of future revenues, expenditures, capital or other funding requirements; - our reliance on Medicare reimbursement for our clinical services and our being subject to decisions of the Centers for Medicare and Medicaid Services ("CMS") regarding reimbursement and pricing of our clinical services which could have a material adverse effect on our business and financial results; - our secured lenders have the right to foreclose on substantially all of our assets if we are unable to timely repay our outstanding obligations; - our dependence on sales and reimbursements from our clinical services for more than 50% of our revenue; the ability to continue to generate sufficient revenue from these and other products and/or solutions that we develop in the future is important for our ability to meet our financial and other targets;
+- the substantial doubt about our ability to continue as a going concern due to our history of operating losses, declining cash position and other liquidity factors, which in the absence of additional short term financing is causing us to reduce headcount and other expenses and may cause us to cease or scale back operations; without sufficient working capital and the ability to meet our debt obligations, our business will be jeopardized and we may not be able to continue in our current structure, if at all.
+Under these circumstances, we would likely have to consider other options, such as selling assets, raising additional debt or equity capital, cutting costs or otherwise reducing our cash requirements, or negotiating with our creditors to restructure our applicable obligations, including the potential filing of a petition for relief under the United States Bankruptcy Code; - the effect of the Coronavirus (COVID-19) pandemic which has materially and adversely affected our business and financial results, particularly during portions of 2020, due to the slowdown in demand for our clinical services and pharma services, a reduction in samples received and testing volume and delayed third party collections and other factors and which may continue to have an adverse effect on our future business; - our expectations of future revenues, expenditures, capital or other funding requirements; - our reliance on Medicare reimbursement for our clinical services and our being subject to decisions of the Centers for Medicare and Medicaid Services ("CMS") regarding reimbursement and pricing of our clinical services which could have a material adverse effect on our business and financial results, the reduction in reimbursement for our ThyGeNEXT® test is expected to have an approximate \$5.0 million impact to Fiscal 2022 revenues; - our secured lenders have the right to foreclose on substantially all of our assets if we are unable to timely repay our outstanding obligations; - our dependence on sales and reimbursements from our clinical services for more than 50% of our revenue; the ability to continue to generate sufficient revenue from these and other products and/or solutions that we develop in the future is important for our ability to meet our financial and other targets; - our revenue recognition is based, in part, on our estimates for future collections which may prove to be incorrect with the changes in reimbursement rates for ThyGeNEXT® by Medicare causing us to revise our NRV's which will reduce revenues in future periods; - our ability to finance our business on acceptable terms in the future, which may limit the ability to grow our business, develop and commercialize products and services, develop and commercialize new molecular clinical service solutions and technologies and expand our pharma services offerings;

-- our revenue recognition is based, in part, on our estimates for future collections and such estimates may prove to be incorrect; - our ability to finance our business on acceptable terms in the future, which may limit the ability to grow our business, develop and commercialize products and services, develop and commercialize new molecular clinical service solutions and technologies and expand our pharma services offerings; - our obligations to make royalty and milestone payments to our licensors; - our dependence on third parties for the supply of some of the materials used in our clinical and pharma services tests; - the potential adverse impact of current and future laws, licensing requirements and governmental regulations upon our business operations, including but not limited to the evolving U.S. regulatory environment related to laboratory developed tests ("LDTs"), pricing of our tests and services and patient access limitations; - our reliance on our sales and marketing activities for future business growth and our ability to continue to expand our sales and marketing activities; - · our ability to implement our business strategy; and - the potential impact of existing and future contingent liabilities on our financial condition.
+- our obligations to make royalty and milestone payments to our licensors; - our dependence on third parties for the supply of some of the materials used in our clinical and pharma services tests; - the potential adverse impact of current and future laws, licensing requirements and governmental regulations upon our business operations, including but not limited to the evolving U.S. regulatory environment related to laboratory developed tests ("LDTs"), pricing of our tests and services and patient access limitations; - our reliance on our sales and marketing activities for future business growth and our ability to continue to expand our sales and marketing activities; - our ability to implement our business strategy; and - the potential impact of existing and future contingent liabilities on our financial condition.